 Question 3: 1915.89(c)(7)(iii) requires that the coordinator "is responsible for overseeing and approving" lockout/tags-plus application, verification of hazardous energy isolation and lockout/tags-plus removal.
 The explanation provided in the preamble (pg.
-24629 - 24630) states that the coordinator would "work closely with the authorized person . . . review the authorized person's plan and either approve or deny the request.
+24629 - 24630) states that the coordinator would "work closely with the authorized person ... review the authorized person's plan and either approve or deny the request.
 Once the coordinator approves a request, the authorized person, in consultation with the coordinator, will apply the lock or tags-plus system, verify isolation of the hazardous energy, and remove the lockout/tags-plus system."
-This seems to indicate that the coordinator does not have to visually and/or physically personally supervise and/or confirm all applicable lockout/tags-plus activities.
-Does "oversee" and "approve" mean that a coordinator must visually and/or physically personally supervise and/or confirm all applicable lockout/tags-plus activities?
+This seems to indicate that the coordinator does not have to visually and/or physically personally supervise and "approve" mean that a coordinator must visually and/or physically personally supervise and/or confirm all applicable lockout/tags-plus activities.